 - About one in five children in the community was food insecure, which was similar to the state.
-Of those children who were food insecure in the community, 68-74% would likely qualify for nutrition assistance such as SNAP or free/reduced lunch.
+12 Of those children who were food insecure in the community, 68-74% would likely qualify for nutrition assistance such as SNAP or free/reduced lunch.
 Children who don't qualify for assistance rely on charitable and other community resources to get enough to eat. - Just about half of households with children in the community received SNAP, which was higher than the state.
-There was a higher percentage of households with children receiving SNAP in Marion than Polk, which may indicate a greater reliance on public support systems. - Children were abused or neglected at a higher rate in Polk than Marion and the state.
-The rate of child abuse and neglect has been increasing in the community in recent years.
-Neither the community nor the state are currently meeting the Healthy People 2020 goal (8.5/1,000 children) for child abuse and neglect. - About 1% of children in the community were living in foster care, which was similar to the state and is equal to just over 1,000 children. - The rate of referrals of youth to the juvenile justice system was slightly higher in Marion than Polk and the state.
-Overall, the rate of referrals to the juvenile justice system has been decreasing in the community and the state in recent years (not shown).
+There was a higher percentage of households with children receiving SNAP in Marion than Polk, which may indicate a greater reliance on public support systems. - Children were abused or neglected at a higher rate in Polk than Marion and the state.78 The rate of child abuse and neglect has been increasing in the community in recent years.
+Neither the community nor the state are currently meeting the Healthy People 2020 goal (8.5/1,000 children) for child abuse and neglect. - About 1% of children in the community were living in foster care, which was similar to the state and is equal to just over 1,000 children.79 - The rate of referrals of youth to the juvenile justice system was slightly higher in Marion than Polk and the state.78 Overall, the rate of referrals to the juvenile justice system has been decreasing in the community and the state in recent years (not shown).

 Community data for child and family support, Various, 2016

 Marion Polk Oregon

 Children under 18 who 21.2 20.0 20.0

 were food insecure in last

 12 months (%)

 Food insecure children 74.0 68.0 63.0

 under 18 who likely

 qualify for nutrition

 assistance† (%)

 Students eligible for free 63.0 52.0 49.3

 or reduced lunch‡ (%)

 Households with children 56.7 48.5 45.1

 under 18 who received

 SNAP benefits in last 12

-months a (%)
+months ^a (%)

 Households receiving cash 7.0 4.0 4.0

-assistance (TANF) a (%)
+assistance (TANF) ^a (%)

 Rate of child abuse or 12.5 15.9 12.8

-neglect b (per 1,000
+neglect ^b (per 1,000

 children under 18)

 Children under 18 in 1.0 0.9 1.2

 foster care‡ (%)

 Rate of referrals to 14.7 13.5 13.6

 juvenile justice system‡

 (per 1,000 under 18)

-\Food insecurity rates are determined using data from the 2001-2016 Current Population Survey on individuals in food insecure households; data from the 2016 ACS on median household incomes, poverty rates, homeownership, and race and ethnic demographics; and the 2016 data from the Bureau of Labor Statistics on unemployment rates.
-Source: Feeding America, 2016 a - American Community Survey, 2012-2016 b - Child abuse includes confirmed instances of mental injury, neglect, physical abuse, sexual abuse, or threat of harm.
+^{}Food insecurity rates are determined using data from the 2001-2016 Current Population Survey on individuals in food insecure households; data from the 2016 ACS on median household incomes, poverty rates, homeownership, and race and ethnic demographics; and the 2016 data from the Bureau of Labor Statistics on unemployment rates.
+Source: Feeding America, 2016

 Source: DHS, Child Data Book, 2017